alejandrochang/StudyGuideNotes/redux.md

 The only way to modify the state in your store is to dispatch and action creator to modify it.
 There is no way to modify it directly.

 ### In reducers why do you always want to create a new array rather than modify an old one?
-You always want to create a new array rather than modifying a new one.
-This can be done with ...rest/splat operator.
+You always want to create a new array rather than modifying the state.
+This can be done with ...rest operator.

 ### What is the Store in Redux?
 A store in redux is essentially the collection of different reducers and action creators.